Security Studies Degree Program

 Westminster College students who earn a major or minor in Security Studies will have the skill set necessary for job placement in the national security structure of the United States government, for placement in a national security graduate or law program, to work at a think tank or a nongovernmental organization or international nongovernmental organization, or to work for an international organization such as the UN or NATO.
 Recent alumni have gone on to graduate programs, to law schools to study national security law, have joined the military, and have obtained employment in professional security for critical infrastructure.

-view security studies program plan
+view security studies Major

 View Course Catalog